 The Super Visa platform is specified for parents or grandparents, of Permanent Residents or Canadian Citizens.
-Super Visa allows its holders to reside in Canada for up to 5 plus 2 years on one visit.
+Super Visa allows its holders to reside in Canada for up to 5 years on one visit and extend it for additional two years.
 This visa can help the parents and grandparents to stay in Canada temporarily.
 However, to get permanent residence, the parents and grandparents need to be sponsored by their children or grandchildren.

 Generally, Super Visa is a kind of Visitor Visa but there is a difference in both of these categories.
 The major difference between these two visa options is the duration of stay for which a visa holder is allowed to stay in Canada.
 Visitor Visa usually permits a stay for 6-month time period.
 However, Super Visa allows a prolonged stay for 5 years.